SagarMeisheri/OpenContext/README.md

 ```

 **Key components:**
-1. **RSS Feeds** — Free news data from Google News and other public sources
+1. **Official Sources** — Copyright-safe data from global government releases and company press releases *(MVP uses Google News for testing only)*
 2. **LLM Synthesis** — Transforms headlines into structured Q&A pairs
 3. **Elasticsearch** — Indexes everything for fast retrieval, scales to millions of entries